Skip to main content

 1. Who is the Data Controller?

-For your account and billing data, SectorHQ Ltd is the Data Controller.
+For your account and billing data, REDCLAN VENTURES LTD is the Data Controller.
 For project records — including worker sign-offs, incident logs, and CDM documents — you (the principal contractor or CDM duty holder) are the Data Controller.
 We act as your Data Processor for those records.

 2. What personal data we collect